britram/rains-prototype/draft-trammell-rains-protocol.md

 A Query body is a map.
 Queries MUST contain the query-name (8), context (6), query-types (10), and query-expires (12) keys.
 Queries MAY contain the query-opts (13) keys.

+The value of the query-name (8) key is a UTF-8 encoded string containing the name for which the query is issued and MUST end with a '.' (the root zone).

 The value of the context (6) key is a UTF-8 encoded string containing the name of the context to which a query pertains.
 A zero-length string indicates that